MicrosoftDocs/ATADocs/ATADocs/modifying-ata-config-dcpassword.md

 4. Under **Password**, change the password.

-    If the ATA Center have connectivity to the domain, use the **Test Connection** button to validate the credentials
+    If the ATA Center has connectivity to the domain, use the **Test Connection** button to validate the credentials

 5. Click **Save**.